-Our Board of Directors consists of seven members, five of whom are classified under applicable NASDAQ corporate governance regulations by our Board of Directors as "independent" directors and under Section 2(a)(19) of the 1940 Act as non-interested persons.
+Our Board of Directors consists of eight members, five of whom are classified under applicable NASDAQ corporate governance regulations by our Board of Directors as "independent" directors and under Section 2(a)(19) of the 1940 Act as non-interested persons.
 Pursuant to our restated certificate of incorporation, our Board of Directors is divided into three classes.
 Each class of directors will hold office for a three-year term.
-However, the initial members of the three classes had initial terms of one, two and three years, respectively.
 At each annual meeting of our stockholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
 Each director will hold office for the term to which he or she is elected and until his or her successor is duly elected and qualifies.
 Our restated certificate of incorporation also gives our Board of Directors sole authority to appoint directors to fill vacancies that are created either through an increase in the number of directors or due to the resignation, removal or death of any director.